ViaVersion/ViaLegacy/README.md

 ## Releases
 ### Gradle/Maven
-To use ViaProxy with Gradle/Maven you can use the ViaVersion maven server:
+To use ViaLegacy with Gradle/Maven you can use the ViaVersion maven server:
 ```groovy
 repositories {
     maven { url "https://repo.viaversion.com" }